PyLink/PyLink/docs/technical/services-api.md

 - `default_list` - Determines whether the default LIST command should be used for the service.
 Defaults to True.
 - `nick`, `ident` - Sets the default nick and ident for the service bot.
 If not given, these simply default to the service name.
 - `manipulatable` - Determines whether the bot is marked manipulatable.
 Only manipulatable clients can be force joined, etc. using PyLink commands.
 Defaults to False.
-- `extra_channels` - Defines a dict mapping network names to a set of channels that the bot should autojoin on that network.
 - `desc` - Sets the command description of the service.
 This is shown in the default HELP command if enabled.

 ### Getting the UID of a bot